WHAT ARE THE COMMON CAUSES

 Between 10% to 20% of couples are infertile.
-Of these, male infertility is a factor in up to 50% of the cases.
-Many people incorrectly think of infertility as a female issue, where the woman is potent.
-When male infertility is involved, many associate it with impotence, or erectile dysfunction.
-While that can be one of the main causes of male infertility, there can be many other reasons why a man is infertile.
+Of these, male infertility is a factor in up to a third of the cases.
+Many people incorrectly assign the blame for infertility as a female only issue, even when the woman is potent.
+However, when male infertility is involved, many associate it with impotence, or erectile dysfunction.
+While that can be one of the main causes of male infertility, there can be many other reasons why a man contributes to this infertility problem

 What causes male infertility?

 It can be embarrassing for a man to find out that he has fertility issues.
 Being unable to conceive a child with your wife is often a stressful and frustrating thing, but knowing the causes of male infertility can help you find the best course of action and treatment.

 Male infertility can be categorised into different issues:

 Poor sperm quality, or low sperm quantity is a common cause of male infertility.
 This is a sperm production issue, where there may be too little sperm in the ejaculate, or where the sperm is unable to fertilise the egg due to its compromised physiological capabilities (motility and ability to fertilize the egg).

 There can be many different reasons for poor sperm health.
 Varicocele, swelling of the veins that drain the testicle, can cause a reduced supply of blood, oxygen and nutrients to the testicle, which in turn results in lower sperm quantity and quality.

 Certain infections of the testicle, or sexually transmitted diseases can also cause a reduction in sperm quality and quantity.
 Poor sperm health can also be caused by genetic conditions, hormone disorders, drug and alcohol abuse, exposure to dangerous chemicals or radiation, injuries to the groin, smoking, and abnormal testicle temperature due to overly restrictive underwear or clothing.